cann-emma/DSProject1/README.md

 - tm, tidytext: Text mining
 - SentimentAnalysis, transforEmotion: Sentiment and emotion analysis
 - topicmodels: Topic modeling
-- ggplot2, ggpubr, ggwordcloud: Data visualization
+- ggplot2, ggwordcloud: Data visualization
+- ggpubr: Significance Testing

 Additionally, Python and the Gemini API were integrated for more advanced topic modeling tasks.
 This project was designed and runs on both Windows and Mac.